Resummed predictions for hadronic Higgs boson decays: Implementation in the framework

 In general, the requirement of the preservation of the accuracy of the jet rates after applying the shower on a phase space point $\Phi_N$ sets constraints on the point $\Phi_{M}$ reached after the shower.
 For the cases in which the showered events originate from $\Phi_2$ events, the main constraint is that the integral of the decay rate below the $\Tau_2^\cut$ (which is NNLL$'$+NNLO accurate) must not be modified.
 The emissions generated by the shower must in this case satisfy $\Tau_2(\Phi_N)<\Tau_2^\cut$, so that they recover the events which were integrated over in the construction of the 2-jet exclusive decay rate and add events with more emissions below the cut.
 In case of a single shower emission we require also that the resulting $\Phi_3$ point is projectable onto $\Phi_2$, as these are the only configurations at this order which are included in \eq{2tilde}.
 Both of these conditions can be implemented with a careful choice of the starting scale of the shower.
 The preservation of the decay rate below the cut is then ensured by the unitarity of the shower evolution.
 In practice, we allow for a tiny spillover up to $5\%$ above $\Tau_2^\cut$ in order to smoothen the transition.

 The showering of $\Phi_3$ and $\Phi_4$ events must be treated more carefully in order to preserve the NNLL$'$+NNLO accuracy of the $\Tau_2$ spectrum.
 Crucially, we must ensure that the $\Phi_4$ points produced after the first emission are projectable onto $\Phi_3$ using the $\Tau_2$-preserving map discussed in \app{tau2map}.
 Since the shower cannot guarantee this, we instead perform the first emission in \geneva (using the analytic form of the LL Sudakov factor and phase space maps) and only thereafter allow the shower to act as usual, subject to the restriction $\Tau_4(\Phi_N)\leq\Tau_3(\Phi_4)$.
-Since it can be shown that the first emission of the shower acting on the resulting $\Phi_4$ events alters the accuracy of the $\Tau_2$ distribution only beyond NNLL$'$~\cite{Alioli:2015toa}, we apply this procedure only to the $\Phi_3$ events and find that
+We apply this procedure only to the $\Phi_3$ events and find that

 By choosing $\Lambda_3\sim \Lambda_{\mathrm{QCD}}$, the Sudakov factor $U_3(\Tau_3^\cut,\Lambda_3)$ becomes vanishingly small and we can relax the shower conditions on the $3$-jet contributions.
 The showered events therefore originate almost exclusively from either $\dgamMC_2$ or $\dgamMC_{\geq 4}$.